 Obstetricians and gynecologists focus on pregnancy, childbirth, and other women’s reproductive health issues.
 Women get migraines three times as often as men do.
 Sometimes, they can stem from changes in estrogen and other hormone levels during menstrual cycles or pregnancies.

 For menstrual migraines, your doctor may prescribe a triptan, a class of drugs that prevent a migraine or stop one that’s already started.
+Other treatments are also available to treat or prevent menstrual migraines.

 The pool of doctors with deep experience and expertise in migraines and headaches is far outsized by the number of people with severe cases.
 To help plug the shortage, the National Headache Foundation revived its program to recognize all types of clinicians for their abilities in treating the condition.